Shapur I: The eastern front

 He seems to have garrisoned the Eastern territories with prisoners of war from his previous campaign against the Medes of the Mountains.
 Agathias claims Bahram II (274–293 AD) later campaigned in the land of the Sakas and appointed his brother Hormizd as its king.
 When Hormizd revolted, the Panegyrici Latini list his forces as the Sacci (Sakas), the Rufii (Cusii/Kushans) and the Geli (Gelans / Gilaks, the inhabitants of Gilan).
 Since the Gilaks are obviously out of place among these easterners, and as we know that Shapur I had to fight the Medes of the Mountains first before marching to the land of the Kushans, it is conceivable those Gilaks were the descendants of warriors captured during Shapur I's North-western campaign, forcibly drafted into the Sasanian army, and settled as a hereditary garrison in Merv, Nishapur, or Zrang after the conclusion of Shapur's north-eastern campaign, the usual Sasanian practice with prisoners of war.
+In 262, Shapur burned the Kushan cities of Begram and Taxila.